steffenmueller4/steffenmueller4.github.io/_posts/2021-06-02-interdependencies-between-organization-and-architecture.md

 How does the organization influence the software architecture and vice versa?
 How do we best tailor our organization and teams as well as build a proper software architecture?
 There are different theories and approaches such as Conway's Law, the Inverse Conway Maneuver, Domain-driven Design (DDD), and the Team Topologies approach.
-In this article, we will summarize the different theories and approaches.
+In this article, we will see how the different theories and approaches can be used to explain those interdependencies.
+The key lesson that the article should make clear to you is that team organization and architecture are intertwined.

 # Conway's Law